cpacker/MemGPT/memgpt/local_llm/README.md

 export OPENAI_API_BASE=...
 ```

-Note: for this to work, the endpoint **MUST** support function calls.
-As of 10/22/2023, most ChatCompletion endpoints do **NOT** support function calls, so if you want to play with MemGPT and open models, you probably need to follow the instructions below.
+For this to work, the endpoint **MUST** support function calls.

+**As of 10/22/2023, most ChatCompletion endpoints do *NOT* support function calls, so if you want to play with MemGPT and open models, you probably need to follow the instructions below.**

 ## Integrating a function-call finetuned LLM with MemGPT

 **If you have a hosted local model that is function-call finetuned**:
-  - implement a wrapper class for that model
+  - Implement a wrapper class for that model
-    - the wrapper class needs to implement two functions:
+    - The wrapper class needs to implement two functions:
-      - one to go from ChatCompletion messages/functions schema to a prompt string
+      - One to go from ChatCompletion messages/functions schema to a prompt string
-      - and one to go from raw LLM outputs to a ChatCompletion response
+      - And one to go from raw LLM outputs to a ChatCompletion response
-  - put that model behind a server (e.g. using WebUI) and set `OPENAI_API_BASE`
+  - Put that model behind a server (e.g. using WebUI) and set `OPENAI_API_BASE`

 ```python
 class LLMChatCompletionWrapper(ABC):